huxiao09/QPA/README.md

 ## Visulization of Learning Curves

 You can resort to [wandb](https://wandb.ai/site) to login your personal account via export your own wandb api key.
-Please specify wandb config manually set 'wandb=true' in 'config/train_QPA.yaml', and
+Please specify wandb config manually and set 'wandb=true' in 'config/train_QPA.yaml', and

 ```
 export WANDB_API_KEY=YOUR_WANDB_API_KEY